Nensi1311/Question-Answer-Generation-using-NLP/README.md

-# Automatic Question and Answer Generation using NLP

 # Overview
 The project aims to create an intelligent system capable of generating questions and their corresponding answers from a given paragraph.
 1. Develop an NLP system capable of understanding and processing user-provided paragraphs.